charliecalvert/CloudNotes/Assignments/GruntCheck.md

 ## Clean Code

-I want to be sure that the following projects, and all future projects, pass the tests set up in this project:
+I want to be sure that any projects you turn in for this course pass our Grunt Check test.
+So any already completed projects, and all future projects, should pass the tests set up in this assignments.
+For instance, you might have to go back and make sure assignments like the following all pass Grunt Check:

-- Week01-CordovaStarter
 - Week02-GetNumbers
+- Week02-JavaScriptObjects
-- Week02-ObjectBasicsJasmine
+- Week02-JasmineServerBasics

+**NOTE**: _Use your common sense here.
+I list the projects above as examples.
+If those names don't make sense for the course you are in, just focus on the projects, if any, that you have completed so far for this course.
+And of course add Grunt Check to any projects you create in the future for this course._

-Start with **Week02-GetNumbers** as it is a very simple project.
-By the time you get it to pass, you should know enough to be able to test the code in the other two projects.
+For instance, start with **Week02-GetNumbers**, or any other relatively simple project you created.
+By the time you get it to pass, you should know enough to be able to test the code in your other projects.

 Note that both **grunt check** and **npm test** should pass without errors.

 Remember, you should not need to modify the files included in this assignment.
 It is your JavaScript files that may need to change as a result of the tests shown here.
+For instance, the GruntFile.js that I give you can probably remain unchanged.
+Just get your tests to pass.

 ## Unit Tests

 We have already specified how to set up unit tests for **Week02-GetNumbers** and **Week02-ObjectBasicsJasmine**.
-Copy the **tests** directory from the GetNumbers project to **Week01-CordovaStarter**.
 Also copy over **jasmine-runner.js** and **.jscsrc**.
 Open up **spec/test-numbers.js** and delete all the tests except the first one:

 ```javascript
 describe('GetNumbers Jasmine intro tests', function() {